 Services Update: COVID-19

-When we put into words what we believe about God, we discover that He has been writing a story of hope and redemption for the whole world.
+When we put into words what we believe about God, we discover that God has been writing a story of hope and redemption for the whole world.
 This story is a movement from creation to new creation, and God has given us a role to play in that story through the restoration of our relationships with God, each other, within ourselves, and in creation.

 We believe the story of God follows this basic narrative:

 In the beginning God created all things good.
 He was and always will be in a communal relationship with Himself—Father, Son, and Holy Spirit.
 God created us to be relational as well and marked us with an identity as His image bearers.
 God created humans in His image to live in fellowship with Him, one another, our inner self, and creation.

 The enemy tempted the first humans, Adam and Eve, and as they chose to disobey God, darkness and evil entered the story through human sin and are now a part of the world.
 This devastating event resulted in our relationships with God, others, within ourselves, and creation being fractured and in desperate need of redemption.